+Appropriate behavior is expected for the safety of all students.
+There are consequences for those who choose to behave irresponsibly.
+Positive School Climate applies.
 The following items are not allowed on campus premises: frisbees, hard balls, superballs, racquet balls, skateboards, scooters, inline skates, or water guns.
-Positive School Climate applies.